howard-haowen/blog.ai/_posts/draft2021-07-17-StackEdit-makes-blogging-in-Markdown-easy-peasy.md

 But as for posts in `.md`, my workflow was not as smooth until I discovered [**StackEdit**](https://stackedit.io), which is an *in-browser Markdown editor*.
 So this post shows how **StackEdit** makes blogging in Markdown easy-peasy.

-# Markdown extensions
+# Add a workspace

-StackEdit extends the standard Markdown syntax by adding extra **Markdown extensions**, providing you with some nice features.
+Once you're on  **Markdown extensions**, providing you with some nice features.

 > **ProTip:** You can disable any **Markdown extension** in the **File properties** dialog.